datastaxdevs/bootcamp-fullstack-apps-with-cassandra/week2-data-modelling/README.md

 To complete the workshop and get a verified badge, follow these simple steps:

 1. Watch the workshop live or recorded.
-2. Try to come up with your own data model (in the form of Chebotko diagrams or CQL `CREATE TABLE` statements) for the case described [below](#5-data-model-assignment) and get ready to submit it in the form of a screenshot.
+2. Try to come up with your own data model for the assignment [below](#5-data-model-assignment) and get ready to submit it in the form of a screenshot (of either Chebotko diagrams or CQL `CREATE TABLE` statements).
 3. Complete the DS201 (Cassandra Fundamentals) course sections 9 - 16 [HERE](https://academy.datastax.com).
 Look at the setup instructions from [Week 1](../week1-intro-to-cassandra) if needed.

 > _If you are feeling adventurous complete the DS201 exercises using the following Docker image.
 DO NOT attempt to use the virtual machines in the course._